linuxcaffe/task.start-actions/README.md

-Taskwarrior Shift All Recurrence Attributes Hook
+Taskwarrior Start Actions Hook
 ------------------------------------------------

-This is a hook for TaskWarrior (http://www.taskwarrior.org), which allow your recurrent tasks to inherit ``wait``, ``scheduled`` and ``until`` attributes from the parent.
+This is a hook for TaskWarrior (http://www.taskwarrior.org), which allows configurable actions to be initiated on 'task ID start'.

 Install
 -------

-Note: This hook has been rewritten to leverage taskpirate, for greater hook efficiency.
+Note: This hook has been written to leverage taskpirate, for greater hook efficiency.
 Please see https://github.com/tbabej/taskpirate for instructions.
 Don't worry, it's straightforward.

 ```